-Patrol and investigative law enforcement personnel;

-- Law enforcement agency command and executive level personnel; - Law enforcement training directors of New York State; - Prosecutors; - Magistrates and judges; - Insurance industry underwriting and special-investigations unit personnel; and - Community groups and the general public.
+- Patrol and investigative law enforcement personnel; - Law enforcement agency command and executive-level personnel; - Law enforcement training directors of New York State; - Prosecutors; - Magistrates and judges; - Insurance industry underwriting and special-investigations unit personnel; and - Community groups and the general public.

-The board recommends enhancing training programs by presenting a team comprised of a local prosecutor, law enforcement investigator and insurance carrier investigator where the program is being sponsored.
+The board recommends that one way to enhance training programs is to present a team comprised of a local prosecutor, law enforcement investigator and insurance carrier investigator where the program is being sponsored.
 The team members should be experienced and include a local prosecutor who has developed expertise and has intelligence on motor vehicle insurance fraud and related crimes in the area.